The number one reason for disconnection in your family

+A child needs to repeat a behaviour many hundreds of times before they master it.
+This single-minded learning is what helps them to master essential skills like crawling or developing speech against overwhelming odds.
 If they applied the more complex adult form of learning they might never be able to focus so singularly on what they need to do.

-So when you whip off the covers, rush them out the door or ask them to tidy up mid-game they often respond in an unfavourable manner.
+So, when you whip off the covers, rush them out the door or ask them to tidy up mid-game they often respond in an unfavourable manner.
 Cue tears, stamping and threats.

 Adults go fast and children go slow.

-So should you never get your child out of bed?
+So, should you never get your child out of bed?
 That would be a little impractical.
-The question is more;
+The question is more:

 How shall I get my child out of bed?